-- Fires defined as either primary or secondary. - Non-fire incidents which cover a wide range of incidents including road traffic collisions, rescues from height, from water, providing medical assistance, flooding, incidents involving hazardous materials and other calls to protect life, property, and the environment. - False alarms which include false reports of all incident types originating from both automatic fire detection systems and by human error.
+- Fires defined as either primary or secondary.
+Primary fires are generally more serious fires that harm people or cause damage to property.
+Secondary fires are generally small outdoor fires, not involving people or property. - Non-fire incidents which cover a wide range of incidents including road traffic collisions, rescues from height, from water, providing medical assistance, flooding, incidents involving hazardous materials and other calls to protect life, property, and the environment. - False alarms which include false reports of all incident types originating from both automatic fire detection systems and by human error.

-The number of incidents attended by the Service has fluctuated over the five years and had been showing a three- year downward trend.
+The number of incidents attended by the Service has fluctuated over the five years and had been showing a three-year downward trend.
 The number of incidents is now on the increase, due primarily to undertaking more collaborative activity in support of our partners and through expanding our capabilities to deal with a broader range of incidents (e.g., forced entry for medical emergencies, Co-responding and falls, and assisting the Police with missing persons).